We found 4 providers with an interest in kidney failure and who accept BlueCare Everyday Health 1477 near Tallahassee, FL.

 Relevant Interests: , acute kidney failure

-Dr. Asdrubal Sepulveda's medical specialty is general internal medicine.
-Dr. Sepulveda honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
-He trained at Hospital de la Concepcion for his residency.
-He is conversant in Spanish.
+Dr. Asdrubal Sepulveda practices general internal medicine in Orlando, FL and Tallahassee, FL.
+He completed his residency training at Hospital de la Concepcion.
+Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Sepulveda takes.
+He speaks Spanish.
 He is professionally affiliated with Osceola Regional Medical Center.

 Relevant Interests: , end-stage renal disease (ESRD)